Same-Sex Couples Filing State Tax Returns—Married or Single?

 Marital Status and Filing Options

 The rule is that if you're legally married on the last day of the year—Dec.
+31—you're married for the entire year for tax purposes.
+Married couples must choose between married filing jointly and married filing separately filing statuses in most cases.

 Some might qualify for head of household status if they didn't live together at any time during the last six months of the tax year and have no intention of ever cohabiting again, but this filing status comes with a host of other qualify rules as well.